SSoelvsten/adiar/docs/tutorial/builder.md

 In some cases, one may already know the shape of an `adiar::bdd` for a more complex function.
 In those cases, it is much cheaper to construct them by hand than to manipulate logic formulas.
-The `adiar::bdd_builder` class allows you to do exactly this by providing you with the “*pointers*” of prior constructed nodes such that they can be referenced by new ones.
+The `adiar::bdd_builder` class allows you to do exactly this by providing you with the “pointers” of prior constructed nodes such that they can be referenced by new ones.

 For example, consider the following BDD consisting of 3 nodes that represents the formula \f$ (x_0 \land x_1) \lor x_2 \f$.